Open Access overview

 Open Access (OA) refers to the process of making the full text of published research content freely available online to read or download.

 Research funders (e.g. UKRI) mandate OA for research publications that are supported by funding and acknowledge grants, and where the type of publication is in scope of the funder's OA policy.
 For the REF, OA compliance is a requirement for articles and papers published in journals and conference proceedings.
+In recent years, Open Access in the UK has been influenced by Plan S.

 Academic publishers provide routes to making your work OA, and the two main routes are Green OA and Gold OA.